aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 - Exec.
 Unit    ->  BDF of Neuron Device followed by the Neuron Core ID, b:d:f.NC
 - Host Mem      ->  Host memory consumed by the Model in bytes
 - Device Mem    ->  Neuron Device memory consumed by the Model in bytes
-- Neuron Core % ->  Utilization % of the neuron core (If there are no active inferences this value should be 0)
+- Neuron Core % ->  Utilization % of the neuron core at sample time.
+If there are no active inferences this value will be 0.

 # Gather Debugging information
 Please refer to [Neuron Gatherinfo](./tutorial-neuron-gatherinfo.md)